ying-tang/help-documentation/_gettingstarted/Box-Panel.md

 # Getting Started with Box Panel

-The Box Panel interface provides a single, consolidated view of your enterprise assets deployed in both Dedicated and Local environments.
-Based on OpenStack Horizon, its self-service access lets users create support tickets, leverage central authentication, monitor reporting functions, and view their invoicing solutions easily.
+The Box Panel interface provides a single, consolidated view of enterprise assets deployed in your Blue Box Dedicated and Local environments.
+Based on OpenStack Horizon, its self-service access lets users create support tickets, leverage central authentication, monitor reporting functions, and view their invoicing solutions, easily.

-This user guide provides an end-to-end overview to help you get started using Box Panel Version 3.8.3 and later, to monitor and control your IBM Blue Box Cloud.
+This user guide provides an end-to-end overview to help you get started using Box Panel Version 3.8.3 and later, so you can monitor and control your IBM Blue Box Cloud.

 ## Logging In